Ding Liren: World Champion (2023–2024)

 Prior to the 2024 World Championship match, Ding was widely perceived as a significant underdog, largely due to his mental struggles throughout the year.
 In an interview with Singaporean newspaper The Straits Times, Ding said, "It doesn't seem like I've been playing the way I used to… and their assessment is correct and I don't know if I will ever reach that level again."
 Oddsmakers gave Ding 3-to-1 odds to win, equaling roughly a 25% chance.
 Throughout the match, much analysis continued to center around Ding's mental struggles.
 Several commentators responded with admiration for his fighting spirit and confidence in several games.
 Grandmaster Anish Giri, following Ding's win in Game 12 to tie the match, said, "[Ding] seemed so broken, completely, yesterday, and now he plays an absolutely incredible game throughout, just all the way!"

 Ding lost the championship and the World Chess Champion title with a 6½ score against Gukesh 7½.
 In game 14, Ding made a crucial mistake in the endgame by allowing his opponent to force a trade of two pieces while down a pawn, transforming a drawn position into a loss.
 Despite speculation that Ding would retire following the match, he stated in an interview that he would continue to play.

+2025–present

+In 2025, Ding won the Shenzhen Masters chess tournament held from December 12 to 15 in Shenzhen.

+In April 2026, he participated in the 8th SCO Team Chess Championship, where China I won after defeating Russia in the finals.
+Ding won in the armageddon game in the tiebreaks, by drawing with the black pieces.
+A few days later, on 19th April, he participated in his first classical tournament since losing the 2024 World Championship match, in the Chinese Team Chess Championship 2026, where he won in round 1 against Chen Qi B. He finished the tournament with 4/5 and a 2795 performance rating.
+He qualified to the Total Chess World Championship 2026 by rating on 1 June 2026.

+In June 2026, Ding played on Board 1 for team Dragon Chilling in the World Rapid and Blitz Team Chess Championships 2026, with his team winning the gold medal in both the rapid and blitz sections.